sahishnuk2/ChronoPanthers/README.md

 Step 7 - Replace your password into the URL

+step 8 - Sign up and get API key from https://openrouter.ai/ and paste it into .env

-Step 8 - Click into ChronoPanthers.java and Run
+Step 9 - Click into ChronoPanthers.java and Run

 ---Users Table---